 For share issues specifically, Form 06 should be filed with the ROC.

-You need to submit the completed Form 06 + the board resolution to the ROC.
+You need to submit the completed Form 6 along with the board resolution to the Registrar of Companies.

 What happens after a share issue?